grafana/plugin-ui/src/components/ConfigEditor/migrating-from-datasource-http-settings.md

 ## Overview

-As `DataSourceHttpSettings` has a number of UX issues and is considered deprecated, `@grafana/experimental` package has a few components that will help you to migrate away from it.
-The new components are stored here in `@grafana/experimental` so that they can be used in both core and external datasources regardless of Grafana version (Enterprise datasources must support at least 2 latest major Grafana versions).
+As `DataSourceHttpSettings` has a number of UX issues and is considered deprecated, `@grafana/plugin-ui` package has a few components that will help you to migrate away from it.
+The new components can be used in both core and external datasources regardless of Grafana version (Enterprise datasources must support at least 2 latest major Grafana versions).

 According to the [datasource configuration best practices](https://docs.google.com/document/d/11XMaYHSMSra8AoN2-yVW-5QPbjEXgkAFbTIF6N84cGE/edit) the data source configuration page should consist of multiple sections, so there is no single component that can just replace `DataSourceHttpSettings` component.
 Instead, there are 3 components that will take care of different parts of the `DataSourceHttpSettings` and they can be placed in different places inside the datasource config editor.
 This is how mapping old -> new looks like: